-Use the DVOM to test the power supply to the SCR control system.
+Use the DVOM to test the power supply to the SCR control system/.
 Test fuses with the circuit loaded to avoid misdiagnosis.
-If the appropriate power (battery voltage) and ground circuits are discovered, use the scanner to activate the reductant injector valve (solenoid) and test output control circuit voltage.
+If the appropriate power (battery voltage) and ground circuits are discovered, use the scanner to activate the reductant heater/s and test output control circuit voltage.
 If voltage is insufficient, suspect that the controller is bad or has experienced a programming error.

-If the voltage output circuit is within parameters, use the DVOM to test the reductant injection valve in question.
-If the valve fails to meet manufacturer's specifications, suspect that it has failed.
+If the voltage output circuit is within parameters, use the DVOM to test the reductant heater element in question.
+If the heater fails to meet manufacturer's specifications, suspect that it has failed.